Trump says no amnesty for 'Dreamers,' signals support in broader deal

 “Likewise there will be no big push to remove the 11,000,000 plus people who are here illegally-but be careful Nancy!”

-The Dreamers, which refers to undocumented immigrants brought to the United States as children, are protected from deportation under the Deferred Action for Childhood Arrivals (DACA) program.
+The Dreamers are protected from deportation under the Deferred Action for Childhood Arrivals (DACA) program.

 DACA was put in place under former President Barack Obama.
 The Trump administration said in September 2017 it would rescind DACA but it remains in effect under court order.